Skip to main content

 CPU Pprof

-This is a quite common CPU analysis method.
-Compared with pprof, this method must be able to log in to the physical machine of the analysis object.
-However, compared with pprof, which can only collect points on time, perf can collect stack information through different events.
-The specific usage is as follows:
+This is a very general CPU analysis method.
+Unlike pprof, this method requires login to the physical machine.
+But compared to pprof's timed sampling, perf can collect stack information through different events.

-perf: Linux kernel comes with performance analysis tool. here there are some examples of perf usage.
+• perf: Linux kernel built-in performance analysis tool.
+Here are some perf usage examples.

 perf record -g -p be_pid -- sleep 60